-- The Financial Aid Department will notify a student when a Title IV financial aid disbursement has occurred. - Any credit balance on a student account will be stipended to a student as soon as possible, but no later than 14 days after a disbursement or a R2T4 calculation - With written authorization from a student, up to \$200 of a credit balance can be used to pay for prior year charges.

-A student has the right to revoke an authorization at any time in writing
+- The Financial Aid Department will notify a student when a Title IV financial aid disbursement has occurred. - Any credit balance on a student account will be stipended to a student as soon as possible, but no later than 14 days after a disbursement or a R2T4 calculation.
+All stipends are processed electronically via BankMobile. - With written authorization from a student, up to \$200 of a credit balance can be used to pay for prior year charges. - A student has the right to revoke an authorization at any time in writing